MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/troubleshoot-connecting-to-the-sql-server-database-engine.md

 ## <a name = "getTCP"></a>Get the SQL Server instance TCP port

-In most cases you are connecting to the Database Engine from another computer using the TCP protocol.
+In most cases, you connect to the Database Engine from another computer using the TCP protocol.

 1. Using SQL Server Management Studio on the computer running SQL Server, connect to the instance of SQL Server.
 In Object Explorer, expand **Management**, expand **SQL Server Logs**, and then double-click the current log.
 2. In the Log Viewer, click the **Filter** button on the toolbar.
 In the **Message contains text** box, type `server is listening on`, click **Apply filter**, and then click **OK**.